harveyt/moysetutoring/content/post/lizzy.md

 ---
 date: "2019-08-31T13:00:00-08:00"
 title: "Lizzy"
 description: "Lizzy’s heard it all before.
 Busy Lizzy.
 Frizzy Lizzy.
 Dizzy Lizzy…and that’s just the nicknames."
+kind: "box"
 keywords:
-weight: 120
+weight: 20
 ---

 Lizzy’s heard it all before.
 Busy Lizzy.
 Frizzy Lizzy.
 Dizzy Lizzy… and that’s just the